Download a printable pdf file of the theme from this link.

 Modern-Day Treaties (1975-present)

-Treaties, while sometimes written over 100 or 200 years ago are very living partnerships and relevant documents today.
-Canadians are asked to learn about treaties and engage with Indigenous communities, embracing “We are all Treaty” people in an effort to better understand the partnership we have on shared land.
-Treaties represented promises made to Indigenous Nations and, to many people, represent promises that were simply not kept.
+Treaties, while sometimes written over 100 to 200 years ago, are living partnerships and relevant documents today.
+Canadians are asked to learn about treaties and engage with Indigenous communities, embracing “We are all Treaty People” in an effort to better understand the partnership we have on shared land.
+Treaties represent promises made to Indigenous Nations that, in many cases, are simply not kept.